NREL-Sienna/OldExamples.jl/README.md

 ## Debugging:

-On occasion, you may have constructed a `System` using PowerSystemsCaseBuilder.jl that need to be reconstructed.
+On occasion, you may have constructed a `System` using PowerSystemsCaseBuilder.jl that needs to be reconstructed.
 In this case, you may receive an error such as:

 ```julia